 2. Connect your email to a third-party provider

 Once you have created your email address, you’ll need to connect it to a third-party email provider.
 For this example, we’ll connect our new email address to Gmail.

 To begin, log into your Gmail account and click the gear in the upper right corner, just under your user photo.
 Select Settings from the drop-down menu and then the Accounts tab at the top.

 Under Accounts, click Add a mail account.
 This step will open a pop-up window where you will have to enter your email address, the password you used with the web hosting platform, as well as email server information.

 Once you have entered the necessary information, click Add Account.
 Now that the account has been successfully added, you need to make sure you are both sending and receiving emails from Gmail using your new custom domain.
 Once you click Add Account, another pop-up will appear and you’ll select the first option.
 Click Next.

 After you’ve clicked Next, you’ll be asked to verify your web hosting platform’s email address.

 Copy it and paste it into the Gmail verification pop-up window.
-This will verify that you own the new email address.
+This will verify that you own the new Gmail account.
 Click Verify.

 You’ve successfully connected your new email address to Gmail.
 When you compose a new message, you’ll have the option to select your Gmail domain or your newly registered domain before sending it.